 Now, it's not really thick, it's not really dense, but we're talking about a massive area and for the number of grafts we're that we're using this is a killer result.
 It's very natural looking, which is the first priority, and the whirl pattern was re-created properly, and when we looking at the front he's pulling off this Cesar style so he can brush it forward.
 It's a really strong result that is a massive improvement from where he was.

-Now speaking of crown work, that was another another of my favorite subjects because crown work is notoriously difficult to pull off, in fact it's so difficult that there's still a lot of clinics that won't touch the crown because they know that they can't get it natural enough or that they just don't know how to do it in general, but Dr. Cole does know how to perform crown work as evidenced by this case; 754 grafts placed into an obviously balding crown and one year later you got a significant improvement.
+Now speaking of crown work, that was another of my favorite subjects because crown work is notoriously difficult to pull off, in fact, it's so difficult that there's still a lot of clinics that won't touch the crown because they know that they can't get it natural enough or that they just don't know how to do it in general, but Dr. Cole does know how to perform crown work as evidenced by this case; 754 grafts placed into an obviously balding crown and one year later you got a significant improvement.
 It's not full density but it is full coverage which is a massive improvement overall.

 I've always been a fan of patient submitted photos and this is no different.
-This patient had around 900 grafts and you can see, obviously, very balding in the beginning, but then (with) the after photo, or the result, you can see the flow of how the grafts were replaced, and the reason why you can see this flow, or this direction, and how it changes, it's because that's how hair grows naturally.
-If you look at someone that isn't balding you'll see these waves and these subtle changes to the direction, that kinda flows like a river, and that's what this looks like; you got the whirl pattern at top, but then as it comes down the top of the scalp, it comes back around slowly and softly, changes direction to the top of the scalp where hair is generally going forward towards the hairline.
+This patient had around 900 grafts and you can see, obviously, very balding in the beginning, but then (with) the after photo or the result, you can see the flow of how the grafts were replaced, and the reason why you can see this flow, or this direction, and how it changes, it's because that's how hair grows naturally.
+If you look at someone that isn't balding you'll see these waves and these subtle changes to the direction, that kinda flows like a river, and that's what this looks like; you got the whirl pattern at the top, but then as it comes down the top of the scalp, it comes back around slowly and softly, changes direction to the top of the scalp where hair is generally going forward towards the hairline.
 So it's a very nice transition with just about 900 grafts in one pass.

 Moving along, we got another subject in mind that is near and dear to my heart, and that is repair cases.
 Not every hair transplant doctor need to be able to be skilled and experienced with repair work.
 But if they're going to take on repair work they damn well better be skilled and experienced with repair work: